 Tropes that apply to the userbase overall, instead of specific users.

-- Running Gag: Many members of ASB talk about sacrificing goats for luck, Athenodoros in particular.
+Running Gag: Various gags over time.
+At one point, many members of ASB talk about sacrificing goats for luck, Athenodoros in particular.
 One user, Eternal Drifter, even went so far as to obtain a Mareep to be called "Goat" to, you guessed it, sacrifice in battle.